Hezbollah hits back with rockets as it declares an 'open-ended battle' with Israel

 The military also said it intercepted multiple aerial devices fired from the direction of Iraq, after Iran-backed militant groups there claimed to have launched a drone attack on Israel.

-School was canceled across northern Israel, and the Health Ministry said all hospitals in the north would begin moving operations to protected areas within the medical centers.
+School was canceled across northern Israel, and the Health Ministry said all hospitals in the north would move operations to protected areas in the medical centers.

 Separately, Israeli forces raided the West Bank bureau of Al-Jazeera, which it had banned earlier this year, accusing it of serving as a mouthpiece for militant groups, allegations denied by the pan-Arab broadcaster.

-Note: This story has been corrected to show that White House national security spokesman John Kirby made his comments to ABC’s “This Week,” not “Fox News Sunday.”